avianbc/blog/content/about.md

 ## Background

-I hold a **B.S. in Computer Science** from [Marshall University](http://marshall.edu), alongside a minor in **Mathematics** and a 4.0 in-major GPA.
+I'm proud to hold a **B.S. in Computer Science** from [Marshall University](http://marshall.edu), where I also minored in **Mathematics** and maintained a 4.0 in-major GPA.

+Here's a brief overview of my career journey:

-During college, I was selected for the [WV Governor’s Internship Program](http://www.wv.gov/gip), collaborating with WV State Tax Department developers.
-I later modernized an online filing web app that generated $107 million in tax revenue in a single year.
+- During college, I was selected for the [WV Governor’s Internship Program](https://intern.wv.gov/), where I had the opportunity to collaborate with developers at the WV State Tax Department.
+- I played a key role in modernizing an online filing web app that generated $107 million in tax revenue in a single year.

-Post-internship, I joined a B2B software contracting company, crafting numerous web, mobile, and desktop apps across diverse languages and frameworks.
+- After my internship, I joined a B2B software contracting company.
+There, I crafted numerous web, mobile, and desktop apps across a variety of languages and frameworks.

-Since 2014, I've been working remotely, specializing in modernizing legacy enterprise SaaS web applications using modern technologies.
+- Since then, I've been working remotely, focusing on modernizing legacy enterprise SaaS web applications using modern technologies.
+- I've re-architected and re-written many legacy SaaS applications, including real-time insurance rating web apps, agency management systems (AMS), and a CRM.

 ## Leisure

-Balancing my remote work life, I embrace freedom through travel.
+When I'm not working, I enjoy:

+- **Traveling**: Working remotely gives me the freedom to travel and explore new places.
-As a [competitive powerlifter](https://symmetricstrength.com/lifter/avian), I prioritize healthy habits to counter screen time.
+- **Powerlifting**: As a [competitive powerlifter](https://symmetricstrength.com/lifter/avian), I prioritize healthy habits to balance out the time I spend in front of a screen.

-I'm a guitar enthusiast, passionate about all things music related.
-Being an audiophile, I racked up 41 days and 7 hours of music listening in 2020 alone.
+- **Playing guitar**: I'm passionate about all things music-related and own 7 guitars.
+In 2023 alone, I spent over 1,110 hours (46 days and 6 hours) listening to music!

-I actively contribute on Stack Overflow and [/r/learnprogramming](http://reddit.com/r/learnprogramming), sharing knowledge while continuously learning.
+- **Contributing**: I actively share my knowledge and continue to learn on platforms like Stack Overflow and [/r/learnprogramming](http://reddit.com/r/learnprogramming).

 ## About The Site

 CI/CD pipeline by Netlify [![Netlify Status](https://api.netlify.com/api/v1/badges/bde75bf8-d2a2-4f5a-8bfe-4e3513b5cea8/deploy-status)](https://app.netlify.com/sites/bradleycarey/deploys)

-The site is built with [Hugo](https://gohugo.io/) static HTML and CSS generator.
+The site is built with [Hugo](https://gohugo.io/) static site generator.
 Old blog posts were migrated from an ancient WordPress site.

 Check out the [Github repository](https://github.com/avianbc/blog) for this site.